 The conversion option was recorded as a derivative liability.
 Under the terms of the Note, there are certain conditions where the conversion price may be adjusted.
-Therefore, in accordance with IFRS, an obligation to issue shares for a price that is not fixed must be classified as a derivative liability and measured at fair value, with changes recognized in change in fair value of derivative liability in the consolidated statement of operations and comprehensive loss.
+Therefore, in accordance with IFRS, an obligation to issue shares for a price that is not fixed must be classified as a derivative liability and measured at fair value, with changes recognized in change in fair value of conversion option in the consolidated statement of operations and comprehensive loss.

-Pursuant to the terms of the Note, the conversion price has to be adjusted upon the occurrence of certain events, including rights offerings.
-Upon completion of the rights offering on November 30, 2016, the conversion price of the Note was adjusted effectively immediately after the record date of November 3, 2016 from \$4.01 per share to \$3.99 per share.
-Similarly, the conversion price was adjusted upon the completion of the 2018 Rights Offering from the record date of January 16, 2018 from \$3.99 per share to \$3.94 per share.
+Pursuant to the terms of the Note, the conversion price had to be adjusted upon the completion of a rights offering.
+Therefore, the conversion price of the Note was adjusted effectively immediately after the record date of the rights offering that completed on November 30, 2016, being November 3, 2016, from \$4.01 per share to \$3.99 per share.

-The conversion and prepayment options were recorded as a net derivative liability and measured at fair value, with changes in fair value recorded in the condensed consolidated interim statement of operations and comprehensive loss.
+The conversion and prepayment options were recorded as a net derivative liability and measured at fair value, with changes in fair value recorded in the consolidated statement of operations and comprehensive loss.
 The fair value of the conversion and prepayment options was estimated based on a methodology for pricing convertible bonds using the Partial Differential Equation Method, with the following initial assumptions: expected volatility of 63%; expected dividend per share of nil; risk-free rate of 0.60%, entity-specific credit spread, and expected life of 3 years.
 The assumptions as at March 31, 2018 were as follows: expected volatility of 99%, expected dividend per share of nil; risk-free rate of 1.63%, initial entity-specific credit spread adjusted by the movement in the option adjusted spread of the Canada High Yield Index, and expected life of 1.1 years.
-The initial fair value of the net derivative liability was estimated to be \$5,384 and the change (decrease) in fair value of the derivative liability of \$89,508 was recorded for the year ended March 31, 2018.
-As the valuation assumptions did not change significantly from March 31, 2018 to June 30, 2018, no change in the fair value of the derivative liability was recorded for the three months ended June 30, 2018.
+The initial fair value of the net derivative liability was estimated as \$189,705 as at the issue date of the Note.
+As at March 31, 2018, the fair value of the net derivative liability was estimated to be \$5,384 and the change (decrease) in fair value of the derivative liability of \$89,508 was recorded for the year ended March 31, 2018.
+As the valuation assumptions did not change significantly from March 31, 2018 to September 30, 2018, no change in the fair value of the derivative liability was recorded for the six months ended September 30, 2018.